CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 ### Layout

-The keyboard comes with a default layout out-of-the-box (ootb), but it is a US layout with numbers on one layer, and Bluetooth configuration on a second one.
+The keyboard comes with some default layouts configured out-of-the-box (ootb), but it is a US layout with numbers on one layer, and Bluetooth configuration on a second one.
 This is slightly problematic because the layout I am used to is Danish, which means I have no idea where symbols are on a US/ANSI layout.
 For example, on a Danish layout, ':' is typed by pressing `Shift`+'.' and ';' is typed by pressing `Shift`+','.
 So the first thing to do was to work out some layouts and layers which would (hopefully) make sense to me.

 What I ended up with was a default layer containing the QWERTY keys, along with some tap-dances for switching layers and some symbols I wanted more easily